 The Minor Injuries Unit (MIU) is open Monday to Friday (except public holidays) from 8.30am, we accept our last walk in patient at 4.00pm.

-PLEASE PRESS THE BUZZER AT THE HOSPITAL ENTRANCE TO ALERT A MEMBER OF STAFF
+PLEASE RING THE BELL AT THE ENTRANCE TO ALERT A MEMBER OF STAFF

 The Minor Injuries Unit, within Tetbury Hospital Trust, is now falling into line with other NHS Trusts and as of the 1st March 2020 will be charging those that have to pay prescription charges.
 The charge is set by the Government and will increase as per guidance from them.
 Currently the charge is £9.15 per item.